Antitrust and Unfair Competition Law

 B.A.
 University of Wisconsin-Milwaukee, 1986

-Todd R. Seelman is a partner in the Denver office of Lathrop & Gage LLP and is the Co-Chair of the firm’s Antitrust practice group.
+Todd R. Seelman is the managing partner of the Denver office of Lewis Brisbois and the Chair of the firm’s Antitrust and Competition practice group.
 Todd concentrates his practice on federal and state litigation matters involving antitrust, unfair competition, trade secret protection, employment, and non-competition agreements.

 Mr. Seelman is an adjunct professor of law at the University of Denver, Strum College of Law, where he teaches the history and fundamentals of antitrust law.